Thinkinary/thinkinary-docs/docs/articles/README.md

 * `response.url` : This is the url of the uploaded image.

 ###### Generating thumbnails
-You should patch the form by generate thumbnails of named transformations.
+Create a function to generate thumbnails of named transformations.
 Thumbnails are used to by the frontend applications on several occasion, for example the small thumbnails are used in list views, the large thumbnails for the article read view.